frank-hliva/IoC.js/readme.md

 # IoC.JS

-Inversion of control for JS
+Inversion of control for JS version 1.0.1

 ## Requirements: